NACA logo

 NACA's flagship product is their "Best in America Mortgage," which eliminates traditional barriers to homeownership.
 As of April 1, 2026, they offer 30-year mortgages at 5.625%, 20-year at 5.125%, and 15-year at 5.125%—all with no down payment required, no closing costs or fees, no mortgage insurance premiums, and no consideration of credit score in the qualification process.
 The rates are fixed and positioned as below-market.
 Members can access a member portal to provide information, upload documents, and check their application status.
 NACA has issued 75,000 mortgages with $20 billion in mortgage commitments and also provides HUD housing counseling services, accounting for 30% of all HUD housing counseling nationally.

 What distinguishes NACA is its mission-driven nonprofit structure and explicit focus on equity and underserved communities.
 Rather than maximizing profits, NACA prioritizes closing wealth gaps and serving low-to-moderate income households and communities of color.
-The organization combines lending with activism—they actively campaign against predatory lenders, predatory landlords, and corporate real estate investors, positioning homeownership as a counterforce to corporate housing consolidation.
+The organization combines lending with activism—they actively campaign against high-cost lenders, predatory landlords, and corporate real estate investors, positioning homeownership as a counterforce to corporate housing consolidation.
 Members can become "NACtivist" volunteers to participate in advocacy efforts.
 This integrated approach of lending plus community organizing and legal advocacy sets NACA apart from traditional mortgage lenders.

 An honest assessment recognizes NACA's genuine impact and innovative lending model, but potential applicants should understand that access requires attending a multi-day "Achieve the Dream" event (Friday through Sunday format) in one of their designated cities.
 This requirement, while designed to ensure member commitment and financial education, creates a logistical barrier for some consumers.
 Additionally, while NACA's no-credit-score approach is progressive, the organization still conducts underwriting and has qualification standards—the website does not detail what these alternative criteria are or approval rates.
 The below-market rates are attractive, but availability and approval timelines are not specified on the public website.